 About the Journal

-We will not publish translated articles, interviews, criticism, or translation didactics.
-That is, we do not intend to translate, edit, teach translation, criticise or evaluate translations.
-Instead, we want to do researches, write reviews and carry out surveys on all translation issues: cultural, historical, linguistic, literary, technological, etc.
+The journal welcomes contributions of original research papers, case studies and reviews on translation issues and prioritizes unpublished contributions.
+We will not publish translated papers, interviews, translation criticism, or translation didactics.
+That is, we do not intend to translate, edit, or teach translation, nor do we aim to criticise and evaluate translations.
+Instead, we want to focus on original research and investigate all issues related to translation, including cultural, historical, linguistic, literary, and technological issues.

 Opinions expressed in articles do not necessarily reflect the views of the Editorial Board.